Ready-to-Use, Evidence-Based In-Service Library

 PACKAGES: Choose a single in-service module or purchase a six-module bundle at a discounted price.

-CONTACT HOURS: To earn 4.0 contact hours per in-service, the learner must have attended the in-service presentation.
-The learner must purchase and then complete the course evaluation within 30 days of purchase.
+CONTACT HOURS: In-service modules are 4 CH each.
+Up to 10 learners may earn contact hours before additional fees apply.
+The learner must have attended the in-service presentation and then purchase and complete the course evaluation within 30 days of purchase.

 WHO CAN BENEFIT?